acasarsa/challenge/README.md

 ```
 ## Notes

-This took about an hour to complete with full test coverage based on the provided instructions.
+This took about an hour to complete with full test coverage based on the provided instructions. **Note** on the lack of commits showing progress.
+I wrote this originally in the qualified IDE and copied over the code after completing it.